 SAG supports network address translation (NAT).
-This feature allows you to hide internal IP addresses, resolve IP overlapping issues in private networks, and improves network security.
+This feature allows you to hide private IP addresses, resolve IP overlapping issues in private networks, and improves network security.

-- SNAT: Source network address translation (SNAT) allows you to hide internal IP addresses and resolve IP overlapping issues in private networks.
-SNAT enables SAG devices to convert internal IP addresses to public IP addresses.
-In this way, you can access external networks from an internal network while access from external network to the internal network is denied.
+- SNAT: Source network address translation (SNAT) allows you to hide private IP addresses and resolve IP overlapping issues in private networks.
+SNAT enables an SAG device to convert a private IP address to a public IP address.
+This allows you to access a public network from a private network whereas access from the public network to the private network is denied.
 For more information, see Configure an SNAT rule.

-- DNAT: Destination network address translation (DNAT) maps the internal IP address of an SAG device to a public IP address.
-DNAT allows you to access internal networks from an external network.
-This enables internal networks to provide external services.
+- DNAT: Destination network address translation (DNAT) maps the private IP address of an SAG device to a public IP address.
+DNAT allows you to access private networks from a public network.
+This enables private networks to provide public services.
 For more information, see Add a DNAT rule.

 SAG supports the access control list (ACL) feature that allows you to configure whitelists and blacklists for different SAG instances.
 For more information, see Overview.

 SAG supports flow logs that can record information about inbound and outbound traffic of SAG instances.
 Flow logs help you monitor network traffic and troubleshoot network errors.
-You can also analyze workload distributions and optimize the workloads based on flow logs.
+You can also analyze workloads and make informed business decisions based on flow logs.
 For more information, see Overview.